flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchPutScheduledUpdateGroupAction
-### Creates or updates one or more scheduled scaling actions for an Auto Scaling group.
-If you leave a parameter unspecified when updating a scheduled scaling action, the corresponding value remains unchanged.
+> Creates or updates one or more scheduled scaling actions for an Auto Scaling group.
+If you leave a parameter unspecified when updating a scheduled scaling action, the corresponding value remains unchanged.<br/>

 #### Input Parameters
 * `Action` - _required_